Wissi00/AnySwipe-SwipeDeck/README.md

 - Swipe in 4 directions: left, right, up, and down
 - Gesture-driven and programmatic swiping from buttons or any other trigger
+- Animated card stack — back cards appear at a visual offset and scale, and dynamically scale up as the top card is dragged
 - Built-in undo with animated card restore — no extra state needed on your side
 - Internal history stack managed entirely by the library
 - Feed new cards at any time via `appendData`
-- `onRemainingChange` fires automatically as idle card count changes, making infinite scroll trivial to implement
+- `onRemainingChange` fires automatically as the card count changes, making infinite scroll trivial to implement
 - Customizable swipe overlays with color, directional icons, and opacity controls per direction
 - Fully generic — `<SwipeDeck>` renders whatever component you give it, with your own props passed through directly
 - Optional `debug` prop for verbose console logging of internal state transitions